shapeandshare/dicebox.core/README.md

 Audience
 --------
-Those who need automated dice roll recognition, or wish to use dicebox on another data set.
+Those who need automated dice roll recognition, or wish to use dicebox on another data set or classification problem.

 Quick Start
 -----------